Personal Independence Payment (PIP)

 What happens to your DLA payments

-During the assessment process you will continue to receive your DLA award until your eligibility for PIP is determined, provided you make a claim when requested to do so and fully engage with the process.
+During the assessment process you will continue to receive your DLA award until your eligibility for PIP is decided, if you make a claim when asked to do so and fully engage in the process.

 - your contact details

 - the name and contact details of your GP or other healthcare professionals